 But to our wounds only God’s wounds can speak,

 And not a god has wounds, but Thou alone.”

 Today on Good Friday, we remember, we worship and proclaim this God, Jesus of the scars.
 To Him be all glory and praise forever and ever.
 Amen.

-And before I leave you today, I want to invite you to come to BreakPoint.org for a free pdf that the Colson Center team has prepared on the seven last sayings of Christ from the cross.
+And before I leave you today, I want to give you a free pdf that the Colson Center team has prepared on the seven last sayings of Christ from the cross.
 It’s a beautiful booklet, with reflections from our team and sacred art to help you reflect this Easter season on what Jesus suffered and said for our benefit.
-Again, it’s at BreakPoint.org.

 Have a Follow-up Question?